edinburgh-napier/set09121/labs/lab6/physics.md

 Think of Super Mario, he can jump and fall and collide with things, which obey the rules of physics.
 However, Mario never rotates.
 He also jumps very quickly, to a set height, and then falls down rather slowly.
 He can move at set speed left and right, he never "accelerates" up to that speed.

 Figuring out the correct amount of newtons to impulse Mario by when he jumps seems like a complicated step backwards.
 We just want him to \"jump\" like a video game character.
-This is the folly of Physics engines, they work so hard to give us a near-perfect physical world, only for us to introduce strange limitations and additions to make it feel fun.
+This is the folly of physics engines, they work so hard to give us a near-perfect physical world, only for us to introduce strange limitations and additions to make it feel fun.
 It can feel at times like the physics system is working against you, a beast to be tamed that really *really* wants to make things go flying off at light-speed (Cite: any Bethesda game).

 ## Working with Box2D